FinweLtd/doc-livesync-all/docs/articles/resolution.md

 1024 px / 3.94 in = ~260 dpi
 ```

-Wrong again!
-Obviously a printer cannot print *any* number of points per millimeter; it has a
-resolution of its own, just like a display device does.
+It is not correct.
+A printer cannot print *any* number of points per millimeter.
+It has a resolution of its own, just like a display device has.

-The calculated value is a bit less than what a typical 300 dpi resolution laser printer is
-capable of.
-If we wish to use the printer's maximum resolution to get the best possible print
-quality, we must satisfy with slightly smaller image size than 100 mm x 100 mm:
+The calculated value is a bit less than what a typical 300 dpi resolution laser printer is capable of.
+If we wish to use the printer's maximum resolution to reach the best possible print quality, we must satisfy with smaller image size than 100 mm x 100 mm:

 ```
 1024 px / 300 dpi = 3.41 in ~ 87 mm